How to Connect to SharePoint Online using CSOM PowerShell?

 How to Connect to SharePoint Online using CSOM using PowerShell?

-Although SharePoint Online Management Shell provides several PowerShell Cmdlets to manage SharePoint Online, it is pretty limiting.
+Although the SharePoint Online Management Shell provides several PowerShell Cmdlets to manage SharePoint Online, it is pretty limiting.
 The only way to do real SharePoint PowerShell is to use the SharePoint CSOM.
-The Client Side Object Model is a subset of the Server Object Model and can be used to supplement it.
+The Client Side Object Model is a subset of the Server Object Model and can be used to supplement it for automation.

 Pre-Requisites: Download and Install SharePoint Online Client SDK